 You must be getting certain benefits, such as Guarantee Pension Credit or Universal Credit, to qualify.
+There are also more requirements - to check whether you qualify, visit gov.wales/discretionary-assistance-fund-daf/eligibility.

 Emergency Assistance Payment

 You may be able to get a one-off payment if you don't have any other way of paying for essential costs, such as food, gas, electricity, clothing or emergency travel.